 All those throws add up.

-As players get older, they are able to handle higher pitch counts, due to strength gains and maturity.
+get older, they are able to handle higher pitch counts, due to strength gains and maturity.

 Pitchers at age 12 probably are the most mature players on the team, thus they get made into pitchers.
 With that maturity, they also get placed in center field, shortstop, third base, or the worst case scenario, catcher.